TheSuryaTeja/TracknTrace/README.md

 > **Start the network**

-Head to /blockchain/network and start the network
+Head to /blockchain/network and start the network with the following command

 ```bash
 bash startNetwork.sh
 ```

-After successful executing, a directory names vars will be created with all network config files.
+After successful execution, a directory names vars will be created with all network config files.

 > **Deploy the chaincode**